jjkavalam/hugoDocs/content/en/content-management/page-bundles.md

 bundles (and a leaf bundle):

 `branch-bundle-1`
-: This branch bundle has the `_index.md`, two
-    other content Markdown files and two image files.
+: This branch bundle has the `_index.md` and two image files.

 `branch-bundle-2`
 : This branch bundle has the `_index.md` and a